Frequently Asked Questions (FAQs)

 21.)
 How will my work performance be evaluated?

 Your supervisor will use the Student Performance Evaluation Form (or substitute one preferred by the company or agency) to evaluate various aspects of your performance.
 Your supervisor should discuss your performance rating with you at the end of each work term.
 You will provide your perceptions of the co-op assignment as you complete your work report on CareerBuzz.
 As previously noted, submitting a work report at the end of each term is a requirement of the co-op program.

 22.)
 What types of information will I provide on the work report?

 Work reports provide an opportunity for you to summarize your responsibilities and accomplishments and to provide feedback about your co-op job based on various criteria.
 Work reports are used to help verify that you have met requirements for graduating with the co-op designation, so plan to complete them accurately and in a timely manner.
-After removing the confidential information, the Division of Professional Practice may make your reports available to assist other students as they research particular employers.
+After removing the confidential information, the Center for Career Discovery and Development may make your reports available to assist other students as they research particular employers.

 23.)
 May I take a course during my work term?